 International: Students who are residents of countries other than the United States are international students.
 See the section on International Students (p.
-17) for more information.
+14) for more information.

 Regardless of which classification is appropriate, the student is considered either full-time (enrolled for 12 or more credits in a regular 16-week semester) or part-time (enrolled for fewer than 12 credits in a regular 16-week semester).
-Also, a student is considered to be a freshman if 30 or fewer credit hours have been earned, a sophomore if more than 30 but less than 60 credit hours have been earned but, a junior if the student has earned an associate degree and been admitted into a baccalaureate degree with less than 30 hours earned towards the baccalaureate degree and been admitted into a baccalaureate degree with 30 hours or more earned towards the baccalaureate degree.
+Also, a student is considered to be a freshman if 30 or fewer credit hours have been earned, a sophomore if more than 30 but less than 60 credit hours have been earned but, a junior if the student has earned an associate degree and been admitted into a baccalaureate degree with less than 30 hours earned towards the baccalaureate degree and been admitted into a baccalaureate degree with 30 hours or more earned towards the baccalaureate degree with 30 hours or more earned towards the baccalaureate degree.